daurand/Take-home-challange/README.md

 node topSecret.js <location_file> <driver_file>
 ```

-replace location_file and driver_file with the respective paths to the .txt files you wish to pass in as arguments.
+Replace <location_file> and <driver_file> with the respective paths to the .txt files you wish to pass in as arguments.
 For example, if the two files are named destinations.txt and drivers.txt, the command would be

 ```bash
 node topSecret.js destinations.txt drivers.txt.